unix4fun/ic/README.md

 # WORK IN PROGRESS
-# **A**(nother) **C**(rypto) daemon
+# **A**(nother) **C**(rypto daemon)

-An attempt to provide an IRC encryption mechanism that is not perfect, but hopefully better than plaintext and current used ones..
+An attempt to provide a rather simple (to use and maintain) IRC encryption mechanism, but hopefully better than plaintext and current used ones.. with (hopefully) no "false" sense of security.

 It is inspired from previous/known/alternative projects that has been done by "pioneers" or e-settlers.. as well as in underground and take account that IRC have some *limitations*.

-It's our first project in an inspiring and pragmatic new language : Go
+It's my first project in an inspiring and pragmatic new language : Go

 ## Goals